antaldaniel/reprex/content/project/finnougricdataspace/index.md

 Semantic interoperability means that our system understands public and private cultural APIs.

 `Q2` **How can we find new knowledge about the historical or contemporary Khanti-Manysi music tradition?**

+The organisational interoperability is necessary to create systems that can support application from diverse collections and organisations.
+We must understand that archivists, rights managers, librarians, museologists, NGOs, private collectors, festival organisers often work with the same data but in a different job or workflow.
+We do not only need to understand which things belong to the Khanti-Manysi universe, but also how a librarian or a streaming service would handle that part of the cultural universe.

 `Q3` **Which songs refer to dreams in their title or lyrics, regardless of language?**

 Starting with a playlist dataset of songs on Spotify, we enrich it with metadata in a way that we can serve first language-independent, then language-specific inferences and queries.
 In our conference presentation we will explain this by helping a curator who in our 14 language playlist wants to find songs about „imagining events while sleeping” or about a „dream”.
+(Check out our [dreams playlist](https://open.spotify.com/playlist/6KxCdrO9iqSTQnr8KHHmtr) on Spotify.)

 `Q4` **What should be the linguistically correct description of a curated list of Samoyedic musical pieces in the Liv language?**

+<td style="text-align: center;">{{< figure src="/media/slides/dnbh2025/20250306_D_Antal_Tartu_generating_descriptions.png" caption="" numbered="false" >}}</td>

 Our system generates semantic statements from trustworthy metadata.
 The semantic statements are then translated to natural language descriptions.
 We aim for a level of fluency that is suitable for users within the Finno-Ugric communities.
 This tool can improve the curation and governance of open knowledge projects that cannot recruit many reviewers with a high level of language competency to give an effective oversight for a knowledge base or an AI application.

+<td style="text-align: center;">{{< figure src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4e/Road_Sign_Livonian_Coast_in_Latvian_and_Livonian_on_P131.jpg/800px-Road_Sign_Livonian_Coast_in_Latvian_and_Livonian_on_P131.jpg?20250302191717" caption="We are making available private collections on <a href="https://commons.wikimedia.org/wiki/File:Road_Sign_Livonian_Coast_in_Latvian_and_Livonian_on_P131.jpg">Wikimedia Commons</a>, archive.org, and other open knowledge platforms." numbered="false" >}}</td>

 ## Background